|

 claim we are losing our Scottish way of life, our traditions and

-Scotland has absorbed foreign cultures.
-We are a mix of races and
+history, Scotland has absorbed foreign cultures.
+We are a mix

-and exciting cultures.
-International food, music, dance and theatre
+new and exciting cultures.
+International food, music, dance and

-have all benefited from a multicultural Scotland.
-A diverse community
+theatre have all benefited from a multicultural Scotland.
+A diverse

-and workplace strengthen society and the workplace.
-International
+community and workplace strengthen society and the workplace.

-trade expands as we become more confident of doing business around
+International trade expands as we become more confident of doing

 Successful companies are those that learn from others